Arnazz10/Fit-Tracker/README.md

 - Detailed exercise routines with completion tracking

 *Nutrition Tracker*
-- Macro monitoring with meal suggestions
+- Macro monitoring with meal suggestions of it.

 *Progress Page*
 - Statistics and achievement system